OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 $ adb shell pm path <package name>
 ```

-With the full path to the apk, you can now simply use `adb pull` to extract the apk.
+With the full path to the APK, you can now simply use `adb pull` to extract it.

 ```shell
 $ adb pull <apk path>
 ```

-The apk will be downloaded in your working directory.
+The APK will be downloaded in your working directory.

-There are also apps like [APK Extractor](https://play.google.com/store/apps/details?id=com.ext.ui "APK Extractor") that do not require root and can even share the extracted apk via your prefered method.
+Alternatively, there are also apps like [APK Extractor](https://play.google.com/store/apps/details?id=com.ext.ui "APK Extractor") that do not require root and can even share the extracted APK via your preferred method.
 This can be useful if you don't feel like connecting the device or setting up adb over the network to transfer the file.

-Both of the methods mentioned previously do not require root, hence, they can be used on rooted and non-rooted devices.

 #### Installing Apps